dadasmash/dagong.github.io/README.md

 for menu at the top bar, for example: Research and Datasets. <br>
 their menu option is stored at _data/navigation.yml  <br>
 the link and corresponding markdown is stored at /pages and corresponding files  <br>
-the items or contents  (e.g. 1st paper, 2nd paper in research...) are stored in corresponding folder under master directory (e.g. _research)  <br>
+the items or contents  (e.g. if your want to uplaod pdf file under Research section...) are stored in corresponding folder under master directory (e.g. _research)  <br>
 bio content (first page) is at _pages/about.md

 #### to be found by  Google Serach engine and set sitemap